CASE STUDY

 The Challenge

-ucet Company’s customer experience events were developed after their headquarters, the Manoogian Center, was built.
+Delta Faucet Company’s customer experience events were developed after their headquarter expansion, the Manoogian Center, was built.
 Meaning the space was never designed to support multi-day programs.

 Sessions like hands-on workshops, product demos, and presentations created friction for guests and logistical strain for internal teams.